Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 Deadline: January 27th, March 31st, or June 9th

 Student-athletes who’ve competed on varsity intercollegiate teams throughout their four-year baccalaureate career could qualify for the NCAA Postgraduate Scholarship Program.
-Three times annually, the program gifts non-renewable $7,500 awards to men and women accepted into accredited U.S. graduate schools.
-Outstanding role models with a minimum 3.2 GPA who strive to keep their athletic careers going with study related to sports medicine are preferred.
+Three times annually, the program gifts non-renewable $7,500 awards to men and women.
+They must have been accepted into accredited U.S. graduate schools.
+Preferred are outstanding role models with a minimum 3.2 GPA.
+They strive to keep their athletic careers going with study related to sports medicine.

 Contact